jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on how the pipeline can be improved